 One reason is that thinner tires provide less rolling resistance.
 This means that the car will use less energy to move forward, which can lead to better fuel economy.

-In addition, thin tires tend to be lighter than other types of tires, which can also help improve a car’s performance.
+In addition, thin tires tend to be lighter than other types, which can also help improve a car’s performance.

-Another reason why sports cars have thin tires is that they offer better grip on the road.
+Another reason why sports cars have thin variant is that they offer better grip on the road.
 This is especially important for cornering and other maneuvers that require a lot of traction.
-Thin tires can also help improve a car’s braking distance.
+Thinner variant can also help improve a car’s braking distance.

 Are Thin Tires On Bikes Good?

-Thinner tires will be faster and provide less rolling resistance but may be more susceptible to punctures.
+Thinner variant will be faster and provide less rolling resistance but may be more susceptible to punctures.
 Wider tires may be slower but offer more comfort and traction.

 Thinner tires are better than thick ones.
 They’re lighter, which makes your bike easier to pedal.
 They also have less rolling resistance, so you’ll go faster with less effort.